The Tur\'an density of tight cycles in three-uniform hypergraphs: Proof overview

 Our approach to the 3-uniform case is analogous to this.
 We first find the relevant generalisation of bipartite graphs, and then maximise the number of edges over this class of graphs.
 To define this generalisation, recall that a graph is bipartite if, and only if, it has a proper 2-vertex-colouring.
 In our context, we will be colouring the shadow of a 3-uniform hypergraph.
 The \emph{shadow} of a hypergraph $\HH$, denoted $\partial \HH$, is the graph on vertices $V(\HH)$ whose edges are pairs $xy$ that are contained in an edge in $\HH$. \begin{definition} A \emph{good colouring} of a 3-uniform hypergraph $\HH$ is a colouring of its shadow, such that each edge $xy$ in the shadow is either coloured blue or coloured red and given an orientation, and every edge $e$ in $\HH$ can be written as $xyz$ where $xy$ and $xz$ are red and directed from $x$ and $yz$ is blue. \end{definition} The key first step of our proof is to show that the notion of ``good colouring'' is exactly equivalent to $\HH$ not containing an odd pseudocycle. \begin{restatable}{theorem}{thmGoodColouring} A 3-uniform hypergraph $\HH$ has a good colouring if, and only if, $\HH$ has no pseudocycle of length $\ell$ with $3 \nmid \ell$. \end{restatable} \mcherry {m_{\mathrm{cherry}}} \mgood {m_{\mathrm{good}}} This theorem is proved in Section~\ref{sec:good-col}.
 Having established the above theorem, we next wish to maximise the number of edges in a hypergraph with a good colouring.
 To this end, we define a \emph{coloured graph} to be a complete graph whose edges are either coloured blue or coloured red and oriented.
 A \emph{cherry} in a coloured graph $G$ is a triple $xyz$ such that $xy$ and $xz$ are red and directed from $x$ and $yz$ is blue.
 Denote by $c(G)$ the number of cherries in $G$.
 Notice that if we have a good colouring of the shadow of $\HH$ (and the remaining vertex pairs can be coloured arbitrarily), then all edges of $\HH$ will be cherries in the resulting coloured graph.
 Thus, let $\mcherry(n)$ be the maximum number of cherries in an $n$-vertex coloured graph.
 The quantity $\mcherry(n)$ has been studied before by Falgas-Ravry and Vaughan \cite{falgas2012turan}, who used flag algebras to show that $\lim_{n\to \infty} \mcherry/\binom n3=2\sqrt 3-3$.
 Huang \cite{huang2014maximum} worked on the area further and determined the maximum number of ``induced out-stars'' of size $t$ in an $n$-vertex coloured graph.
-The following special case of their results is relevant for us. \begin{theorem}[Falgas-Ravry--Vaughan~\cite{falgas2012turan}; Huang~\cite{huang2014maximum}] Every coloured graph on $n$ vertices contains at most $f(n)$ cherries. \end{theorem} Combining Theorem~\ref{thm:good-colouring} and \Cref{theorem_intro_falgas_ravry} already yields the following weakening of Theorem~\ref{thm:single-cycle}. \begin{restatable}{corollary}{corLongPseudocylces} If $\HH$ is a $3$-uniform hypergraph on $n$ vertices which contains no pseudocycles of order $\ell$ with $3 \nmid \ell$, then $e(\HH) \le f(n)$. \end{restatable} Thus, the next goal is to prove a version of the above corollary which holds when forbidding \emph{short pseudocycles}.
+We remark that the afore-mentioned authors used an equivalent reformulation -- they studied the maximum number of ``induced out-stars" in an uncoloured directed graph, and there is a clear correspondence between a coloured graph (in our sense) and a directed graph.
+The following special case of their results is relevant for us. \begin{theorem}[Falgas-Ravry--Vaughan~\cite{falgas2012turan}; Huang~\cite{huang2014maximum}] Every coloured graph on $n$ vertices contains at most $f(n)$ cherries. \end{theorem} Combining Theorem~\ref{thm:good-colouring} and \Cref{theorem_intro_falgas_ravry} already yields the following weakening of Theorem~\ref{thm:single-cycle}. \begin{restatable}{corollary}{corLongPseudocylces} If $\HH$ is a $3$-uniform hypergraph on $n$ vertices which does not contain a pseudocycle of length $\ell$ for any $\ell$ with $3 \nmid \ell$, then $e(\HH) \le f(n)$. \end{restatable} Notice that in Theorem~\ref{thm:single-cycle} we forbid odd pseudocycles of a single length, whereas in Corollary~\ref{corollary_intro_long_pseudocycles} odd pseudocycles of \emph{all} lengths are forbidden.
+Thus, the next goal is to prove a version of the above corollary which holds when forbidding \emph{short} odd pseudocycles, yielding a finite family of forbidden hypergraphs.
 This is done by controlling the diameter of the hypergraph $\HH$.